 The Committee supports the development of the future strategy of the Section and enhancement of the services already offered to members.
 Committee members and their brief biographies are below.

 Robert Banner is an executive director of Banner Jones Ltd, a firm which he has been involved in managing for over 25 years.
 During that time, the firm has grown from three partners to 19 directors (subsequent to incorporation) and from one office to six offices throughout South Yorkshire, North Derbyshire and Nottinghamshire.
 He has been on the Section’s executive committee since 2010.

 Nadia Biles Davies joined boutique family law practice, Rayden Solicitors, in 2008, becoming a partner in 2010.
 In 2011, Nadia took on the role of managing partner.
 Since then, Rayden Solicitors has continued to grow year on year, been recognised as a top firm by leading directories, won a number of awards, and has gained Lexcel accreditation.
 Nadia has also completed the CIPD Diploma in human resource management

 Barry Davies is the Practice Director and COFA at Douglas-Jones Mercer.
 A qualified Accountant and one of the first non-lawyers to be appointed as a Director of a law firm in Wales.
 He is responsible for the overall management of his Firm, including all support services functions.

 Alison Downie is a partner and head of employment at Goodman Derrick LLP in London, advising both employers and employees in employment, discrimination and related contract and regulatory law.
 Her clients include law firms and other professional partnerships.
 She is a former managing partner of another large London law firm, and is a fomer past chair of the Section.

 Christopher Hart is a managing partner with Wollen Michelmore LLP, specialising in licensing and commercial drafting work.
 He has been an active member of the Devon & Somerset Law Society’s practice management sub-committee for many years and is also responsible for the South Devon Managing Partners’ Forum.
-He is immediate past chair of the Section.
+He is a past chair of the Section.